Amílcar Cabral International Airport: Development since the 2000s

 Until September 2005, it was the only airport in Cape Verde to serve international flights.
 There is now also international service to Nelson Mandela International Airport on Praia.

 Since 2017 Sal has been a refuelling stop for the twice-weekly South Atlantic Air Bridge service operated by Air Tanker between the UK and the Falkland Islands.
 This is a temporary arrangement until the runway at Ascension Island is repaired which is expected to be in 2020.

 In July 2023 Vinci Airports finalized a financial arrangement to take over seven airports in Cape Verde under a concession agreement signed with the island country's government.
 The company will be responsible for the funding, operation, maintenance, extension and modernization of the airports for 40 years, alongside its subsidiary ANA-Aeroportos de Portugal, which holds 30% of the concession company Cabo Verde Airports.

 Infrastructure

 Terminal

 Amílcar Cabral has one terminal.
 It is a two-storey building containing check-in, waiting, and arrival areas, as well as shopping, banking, and passenger services.
 The second floor houses airport operations and airline offices.
 There are four gates, and buses (Cobus 3000s) are used to transport passengers to the aircraft stands.
 Cabo Verde Express has its head office in the Concourse Hall.
-The two duty-free shops along with refreshment facilities, retail kiosks and outdoor smoking areas are located after security scanning and passport control, adjacent to the six departure gates.
+The two duty-free shops along with refreshment facilities, retail kiosks and outdoor smoking areas are located after security scanning and passport control, adjacent to the six departure gates..
+The airport is also home to the area control centre for the Sal Oceanic flight information region, providing enroute air traffic control for flights passing over Cape Verde.